clawoflight/clawoflight.github.io/_posts/scripture/2015-07-12-So-You-Want-to-Build-Me-a-Temple.md

 ## Humility before God ##
 At the end of the chapter, David humbles himself before God in a deeply beatiful way.
 I already quoted verses 18 and 21 above, which show just how humble David becomes after God replies to him.
 The final lesson that I want to draw from the text is this: True humility, reliance on God's grace and trust in his perfect plan produce great joy and absolutely beautiful worship.

 David's remarkable focus on God's power and will, deep understanding of how frail he was as opposed to God's absolute power and might as well as his trust in God's guidance and protection produced humility at the deepest level within him.
-This humility produced thankfullness, which in turn brought forth great joy in God.
-This is the essence of worship: Humbly enjoying and praising God for what he is, what he has done and what he gives us!
+This humility produced thankfullness, which in turn brought forth great joy in God. **This is the essence of worship: Humbly enjoying and praising God for what he is, what he has done and what he gives us!**

 Let us try to balance these two characteristics that our love for God should have;
-Let us make God the center of our lives, seeking our pleasure, wisdom, guidance and relief in his word, as the psalmist says (Psalm 119).
+Let us make God the **center of our lives**, seeking our pleasure, wisdom, guidance and relief in his word, as the psalmist says (Psalm 119).
-Let us also remember that Jesus is our savior, that our hands are empty before his throne and that we cannot do anything but cling to his cross.
+Let us also remember that Jesus is our savior, that **our hands are empty** before his throne and that we cannot do anything but cling to his cross.
 We fully rely on his saving grace!
 We cannot "give" God anything, only thankfully accept the salvation he freely gave us and everything else that he keeps giving us!

 > For even the Son of Man came not to be served but to serve, and to give his life as a ransom for many.
 > Mark 10:45